Constitution of Missouri

 - 5X5 Standard would cost less than $.06 and produce no CO2.

-- Providing a new source of revenues and means of reducing taxpayer costs for road maintenance.
+- Providing a new source of revenues from the 5% of gross transportation revenues.

 - Providing at 10,000 times better safety record: